 Syllabus of Courses of Master of Arts (M.A.
-Sociology) Programme at Semester I with Effect from the Academic Year 2023-2024
+Sociology) Programme at Semester II with Effect from the Academic Year 2023-2024

-Name of the Course MEDIA & SOCIETY
+MEDIA & SOCIETY

-Course Code PASOC205
+PASOC205

-Class M.A.
+M.A.
 Sociology

-Semester I
+П

-No of Credits 4
+4

-Nature Theory
+Theory

-Туре Major: Mandatory 1
+Major: Mandatory 1

-Employability/

-Entrepreneurship/

-Skill Development

 MEDIA & SOCIETY

 Sr. No. of

 No. Lectures

 1 Basic Conceptual Understanding 15

 2 Media Society and Culture: Connections and Conflicts 15

 3 Media Society Theory 15

 4 Contemporary issues 15

 Total 60